Santiago Metro Line 2: History

 Another section opened in the north on November 25, 2005, running from Cerro Blanco station to Einstein station.
 Finally, on December 22, 2006, the three most recent stations opened: Vespucio Norte, Zapadores and Dorsal.

 On October 26, 2009, the express service began to run on Line 2, stopping at certain stations only at peak times, allowing for faster journeys.

 On November 2, 2017, line 6 opened to the public, intersecting line 2 with line 6 at Franklin.

 On July 30, 2019, the construction of a southward extension began, where 4 new stations will be added; the extension will be operational by 2023, enabling the metro to serve El Bosque and San Bernando, specifically the El Pino hospital in the latter.

 In October 2019, a series of protests resulted in damage to the metro network.
-Line 2 was closed because of a fire in the mezzanine of Vesupcio Norte on October 18, which resulted in moderate damage; a few other stations on Line 2 suffered minor damage.
+Line 2 was closed because of a fire in the mezzanine of Vespucio Norte on October 18, which resulted in moderate damage; a few other stations on Line 2 suffered minor damage.
 Service on the line was partly restored on October 25 with trains running express between La Cisterna and Zapadores.
 Full service was restored to Line 2 on November 11.
 The protests didn't affect the works on the southward extension to San Bernardo.